andb0t/MLlab/docs/README.md

 This is an example of the same algorithm applied to data with a cubic dependence, where powers up until cubic powers of the feature have been added to the feature vector.

 ![Linear regression](./linear_regression_cubic_example.png)

+## Algorithm details

+This section explains the implemented algorithms in more depth.